gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-MIPNetworkDiscovery.md

 ```

 ### -StandardDomainsUserAccount

+The user impersonated by the Network Discovery service when scanning the configured network locations to understand whether public access is available on each location.

-The domain user or domain guest account used to get public access to the network locations you will want to scan with your network scan jobs.
+The value for this parameter is a **PSCredential** object for a weak domain account, usually a domain user or a domain guest account.
+The PSCredential object is used to get public access to the network locations you want to scan with your network scan jobs.

-The Network Discovery service scans the configured network locations, impersonating this user to determine which permissions the user has on each location.
+- Use the following syntax for the username: `Domain\Username`.
+- When prompted, enter the password for the account.
+- If you do not specify this parameter, you are prompted for both your user name and password.

+> [!TIP]
+> To obtain a PSCredential object, use the [**Get-Credential**](https://docs.microsoft.com/powershell/module/microsoft.powershell.security/get-credential) cmdlet.
+For more information, type `Get-Help Get-Cmdlet`.
+>

 ```yaml
 Type: PSCredential